 Kamaishi City is a city of 35,000 located on the coast of Iwate Prefecture.
 In the city that once flourished in the iron and steel industry, the remnants of iron ore mining and blast furnaces remaining in the city were registered as a UNESCO World Heritage Site in July 2015 as a component of the Sites of Japan’s Meiji Industrial Revolution: Iron and Steel, Shipbuilding and Coal Mining.

-In addition, it is one of the venues for the Rugby World Cup 2019 Japan Competition, and you can see rugby flags and posters throughout the city (as of March 2019).
+In addition, it was one of the venues for the Rugby World Cup 2019 Japan Competition.

 Visiting Miffy Cafe!